Skip to main content

 • Add Your Project's Budget Data.
 When getting started on a project, the first step is to Set up a Budget in a New Procore Project.
 You can choose from two methods: (1) Add a Budget Line Item directly to the budget tool or (2) Download and complete a budget template and complete the steps to Import a Budget

 • Configure Your Project's Budget Views.
 After adding your project's budget data, your Procore Administrator might want to explore our dynamic and customisable budget views.
 For details, see Set up a New Budget View.
-You can set up one or multiple budget views, along with a wide variety of data columns, such as Original Budget AmountBudget ModificationsRevised BudgetPending Budget Changes, and more.
+You can set up one or multiple budget views, along with a wide variety of data columns, such as Original Budget AmountBudget ChangesRevised BudgetPending Budget Changes and more.
 You can also actively manage and monitor your project's budget using the 'Forecast to Complete' feature.
 For details, see Use the Forecast To Complete Feature

 • Identify and Track Trends with the Procore Forecasting View.
 Designed for owners (and contractors) who want to avoid cost overruns, your Procore Administrator can also request to enable the forecasting view in Procore.
 This lets you view how your construction project's cash flows over time by spreading the 'Project Cost to Complete' column value (or any column you define) across a time period.
 You can then perform line-by-line analysis to make informed adjustments to your budget allocation.
 To learn more, see Set Up a New Forecasting View